AlexGalhardo/finances.alexgalhardo.com/README.md

 -   <b>"Talk is cheap.
 Show me the code." - Linus Torvalds</b>
 -   First Commit: December 19, 2022
--   I created this project to learn mostly ReactJS v18+ and Clean Architecture Principles, applyying to a API using REST, Graphql and gRPC
+-   I created this project to learn mostly ReactJS v18+ and Clean Architecture Principles, applying to a API using REST, Graphql and gRPC

 ## <a href="https://galhardo-finances.vercel.app/" target="_blank">LIVE DEMO</a>